alillari/CLAS12/README.md

 This work builds on FM4NPP: Foundation Models for Nuclear and Particle Physics.
-We are developing this project with guidance from BNL AI experts, including Dr. David Park and Dr. Shinjae Yoo.
+We are developing this project with guidance from BNL AI experts, including Dr. David Park, Dr. Shinjae Yoo and Dr. Huan-Hsin Tseng.

 Relevant upstream resources: